isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 - ``client-principal`` is the Kerberos principal name of the Kea D2 service for this DNS server.
 The ``client-principal`` parameter set at the per-server level takes precedence over one set at the global level.
 It is an optional parameter.

+- ``gss-replay-flag`` determines if the GSS anti replay service is required.
+The ``gss-replay-flag`` parameter set at the per-server level takes precedence over one set at the global level.
+It is an optional parameter which defaults to true.

+- ``gss-sequence-flag`` determines if the GSS sequence service is required.
+The ``gss-sequence-flag`` parameter set at the per-server level takes precedence over one set at the global level.
+It is an optional parameter which defaults to false.

 - ``tkey-protocol`` determines which protocol is used to establish the security context with the DNS server.
 The ``tkey-protocol`` parameter set at the per-server